| Acceleration Studies Foundation

 In 1999, John

-in 2005) perhaps the first website devoted to multidisciplinary
+in 2005) perhaps the first website to explore the phenomenon of

 in this community formed the Institute